What is the Dark Web: Things You Need To Know Before Accessing The Dark Web

 The dark web encompasses all online content that can’t be found (unindexed) by search engines like Google, Bing, or DuckDuckGo.
 These sites often facilitate illegal activity and use several anonymity programs designed to fully secure the anonymity of site owners and users.

+The difference between the dark web and the deep web is significant.
 Unlike the dark web, the deep web doesn’t always have negative overtones.
 It’s an umbrella term for online content with partially or entirely blocked information.
 This can be due to information being: classified, locked behind paywalls, in private databases, or containing illegal content.

 Each search sends out bots to crawl millions of web pages and find the most relevant information.
 However, they only scratch the surface.
 Some experts report that bots crawl less than 1 percent of online content.